drizzentic/Silex-Stub/README.md

 + Forms

-To use Monolog you have to uncomment the related code on _app.php_, and then magically _log.txt_ will appear in the _log_ folder when running the app.
+To use Monolog you have to uncomment the related code on _app.php_, and then magically _log/log.txt_ will appear when running the app.
-Put your templates in _views_, and your images, css, scripts, and whatever other assets you have in _assets_.
+Put your templates in _views/_, and your images, css, scripts, etc. in _assets/_.
 There's a _cache/_ directory if you want to activate twig caching.

 As you can see, there are several _.htaccess_ files: besides root directory,